roemvaar/cs_notes/computer_systems/memory.md

 # Memory in C

+### Memory Layout of C Programs

+  - text (code/instructions)
+  - initialized data
+  - uninitialized data (bss)
+  - heap
+  - stack

+## Text (Code/Instructions)

+## Initialized Data

+The static variables are stored in the data segment of the memory.
+Different from the stack frame allocation for a certain function call, i.e., its value persists even after the function where it appears has returned.

+## Uninitialized Data (bss)

 ## Heap

 When you request some memory to store something on the heap using new or malloc,